Skip to main content

 Description

-This experiential course is a capstone option for the Farley undergraduate minor in entrepreneurship.
-It is also a valuable course for graduate students in engineering fields.
 The goal of the course is to introduce students to innovation-driven entrepreneurship, a process by which emergent technology serves as the catalyst for new venture formation.
 In partnership with Northwestern’s Innovation and New Ventures Office, this course challenges student teams to develop strategies for commercializing cutting-edge technologies.
-Each year, the course focuses on a significant innovation space.
+It is also a valuable course for graduate students in engineering fields.

 Faculty